Frequently Asked Questions

 - Class registration is way before the audition date.
 What do I do?

 - Your biggest help will be your academic advisor.
 Ask them questions.
-They've dealt with this before, and they're the ones helping you register, not us.

 - However, we do have a few pointers: